It’s time to bust some myths about nanny payroll and taxes that will help put you at ease as you contemplate hiring a nanny.

 If you're hiring someone to give you the time you need back in your day - why spend it processing payroll when there are payroll services that can help?

 The process of paying an employee has been made easy for you with the availability of payroll services.
-You submit the worked hours and the wage agreed upon and systems like Nanny Lane do the rest.
+You submit the worked hours and the wage agreed upon and services like Nanny Lane Payroll will do the rest.

 In many states, child care can be a tax deduction.
 If you don't file, you’re probably leaving money on the table.